yassine-turki/ada-template-website/README.md

     </figcaption>
 </figure>

-Well, it is highly skewed right, but that’s no real surprise anymore based on my previous analyses… However, this gives me an idea!
+Well, it is highly skewed right, but that’s no real surprise anymore based on my previous analyses… Oh, this gives me an idea!
 I’ll split films by character gender ratio and look at the descriptive adjectives and verbs used in films with more men than women and vice versa through NLP methods.
 A ratio of 1:2 seems like a good cutoff point.
 I’ll also remove words that show up for both male dominant and female dominant films at similar frequencies.

 <div style="display: flex; justify-content: center; gap: 20px; align-items: center; margin-top: 20px;">
     <figure id="fa" style="text-align: center;">